 If you only need to be in transit at an airport, then you are usually not traveling into the country.
 If you need to change airports or pick up your luggage to check in again with another company, then different rules may apply depending on where in the world you are.

-Europe is generally open to Danes - especially those who have been vaccinated.
-So far, however, Europe has been divided into different colors, as have regions within each country.
-In Denmark, we use green, yellow, orange and red as markings, where green is the most open and without restrictions, and red is the most closed with most restrictions.
+Europe is generally open to Danes.
+However, Europe has so far been divided into different colors, and the same applies to regions within the individual countries.
+In Denmark, we have used green, yellow, orange and red as markings, where green is the most open and without restrictions, and red is the most closed with the most restrictions.

-The colors matter if you are going to be quarantined when you get home again; however, as a vaccinated person, do not be afraid to be affected by restrictions.
-The rules on returning home depend on
+The colors have a bearing on whether you have to quarantine when you return home; however, as a fully vaccinated person, you should not fear being hit by restrictions.
+The rules for returning home depend on:

 1) Your own disease and vaccination situation